russmack/lifxcmd/README.md

-    -f, --flash <FLASH COLOUR NAME>         Specifies the name of the colour to flash -h, --hue <HUE>                         Set the hue of the device -i, --interval <FLASH INTERVAL>         The length of the flash -s, --saturation <SATURATION>           Set the saturation of the device
+    -f, --flash <FLASH COLOUR NAME>         Specifies the name of the colour to flash -h, --hue <HUE>                         Set the hue of the device -i, --interval <FLASH INTERVAL>         The length of the flash -p, --power <POWER LEVEL>               Changes the power level on/off -s, --saturation <SATURATION>           Set the saturation of the device
 ```